antpass79/second-price-sealed-bid-auction/README.md

 E (140) is the winner with the price of A (130)

 Bacause the output of each round is the input of the next round, it means that an algorithm based on dynamic programming can be used to solve the problem.

+#### Static Algorithm

+These are the steps to solve the problem:

+1) For each buyer, store the max bid done and the buyer
+2) Put the max bids in a descending ordered list, based on the bid value
+3) if the bid on the top at the list >= reserve price:
+    - this is the winner
+    - the winning price is equal to:
+        - second bid in the list, if second bid in the list >= reserve price
+        - first bid in the list, otherwise
+4) Otherwise no solution

 ## Run the program